 Your teen years can be the most complicated phase of your life.
 Some of your challenges include: more school work, changes in relationships, and changes in your body.
 Sometimes it can be hard to handle the feelings that come with these changes, while you're also trying to manage the day-to-day of teen life.
 Some teens have a harder time than others balancing out their feelings and may turn to harmful activities such as drinking, using drugs, or self-injury.
-This guide was created to help you understand self-injury, and how you can get help for yourself or a friend.

 What is self-injury?

 When you hurt your body on purpose it is called "self-injury".
 Other names for self-injury are "cutting", "self-harm", or "self-mutilation".
-Some ways that people hurt themselves are by cutting, scratching, picking, or burning their body.
+Some ways that people hurt themselves are by cutting, scratching, picking, or burning their bodies.

 People who self-injure sometimes hurt themselves repeatedly, and often have scars.
 While you are self-injuring you might not feel pain, and could do more damage than you mean to.

 People who injure themselves are often experiencing overwhelming feelings, such as extreme anxiety or tension, and in the moment self-injury may seem to provide a feeling of escape or relief.
 Some people also experience "depersonalization", which is when a person doesn't feel real, or feels she is outside of her body watching herself.
 People who feel this way might cut or harm themselves to help themselves feel "real" again.
 Others cut or injure themselves as a way of punishing themselves or others close to them.
 Sometimes, people who self-injure have a history of physical, emotional, or sexual abuse, and have a sense of shame about themselves.

 Most people who self-injure haven't yet learned healthier ways to cope with negative feelings.
 Even if you feel stuck in a pattern of injuring yourself, there's definitely a way out.